upspring/neo4j_model.cr/README.md

 # neo4j_model

-Very rough, do not use (yet?).
-I am very new to Crystal (coming over from Ruby).
+Current status: Very rough, do not use (yet?).
+Also note that I am very new to Crystal (coming over from Ruby).

-The idea is to layer on just enough functionality on top of neo4j.cr so that I can build simple model classes for a PoC app.
+The goal for now is to layer just enough property and association functionality on top of [neo4j.cr](https://github.com/jgaskins/neo4j.cr) so that I can build a simple PoC app that talks to an existing database.

 Implemented so far:

 * Map Crystal properties to Neo4J node properties
 * find, where (greatly simplified, exact attribute matches only)
 * new, save, reload
+* simple associations (has_one, has_many, belongs_to, belongs_to_many) - NOTE: read-only at present

+The association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).

 ## Installation